CSP197/Conway/README.md

 #### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!